linzzuk/Energy_Poverty_Prediction_paper_EHS_data/README.md

 # Machine Learning with Administrative Data for Energy Poverty Identification in the UK

-This repository contains the code and data for the paper **"Machine Learning with Administrative Data for Energy Poverty Identification in the UK"**.
+This repository contains the code and data for the paper **"Machine Learning with Administrative Data for Energy Poverty Identification in the UK"**. (paper link: https://www.mdpi.com/1996-1073/18/12/3054)

 The research explores how machine learning models can leverage adminisative and survey data to improve energy poverty assessment in the UK.

 ## Repository Structure
 ```